Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

   - Tutorial
 ---

 If you've ever tried to compare a malware binary compiled for ARM with one compiled for MIPS, you've hit the wall: completely different opcodes, different register names, different instruction formats.
-It's like trying to compare a book written in Japanese with one written in Arabic — you can't do character-by-character matching, because the alphabets have nothing in common.
+It's like trying to compare a book written in Japanese with one written in Arabic, you can't do character-by-character matching, because the alphabets have nothing in common.

 But what if you could translate both books into English first?